-Reach out to your lender and find out if you qualify for a deferment or forbearance of your student loan payments.
+The first thing to do if you want to pause your student loan repayment is to reach out to your lender (or lenders) and find out if you qualify for a deferment or forbearance.

 Qualifying for Deferment

 During deferment, the repayment of the principal and interest on your student loan is temporarily delayed.

 And if you have a Federal Perkins Loan, a Direct Subsidized Loan or a Subsidized Federal Loan, the federal government may even pay the interest on your loan during your deferment period.

 Deferments are allowed in certain situations, including when you: